Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-6/_posts/2001-01-01-review-arrays.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uwINAXU66Kw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Another interesting aspect of JavaScript arrays is that you can add not only strings, numbers, and objects, but also **functions**.
-This means we can add functionality to an array.
+Adding functions to arrays means we can add functionality to an array.
 That's crazy!
 Here is the syntax for it:

 ```html
 <html>